object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 that we perform on :math:`x^2` will have to be done twice.
-If, on the other hand, we treat the expression as a more general :term:`directed acyclic graph`, then the single subexpression :math:`x^2` can have multiple parents, and so can appear as an operand more than once. :numref:`tree_vs_dag` illustrates this situation.
+If, on the other hand, we treat the expression as a more general :term:`directed acyclic graph`, then the single subexpression :math:`x^2` can have multiple parents, and so can appear as an operand more than once. :numref:`tree_vs_dag` illustrates this distinction.

 .. _tree_vs_dag: